bennyBoyJP/100-days-of-code/log.md

-# 100 Days Of Code - Log
+# Round 4 - 100 Days Of Code - Log

 (continuing from Round 4 Day 52, see previous entries on twitter at @Bennyboy_JP)
 ### Day 52: December 21, 2020